Are you wondering if you can become an OT with a degree in another field?

 How could someone with more life experience use that to their benefit in OT?

 Dr. Bath-Scheel commented that students with more work and life experience benefit their cohorts immensely.
-Also, not only do they bring their real-world experience, but they also bring their critical thinking skills and larger perspective.
+Also, not only do they bring their real-world experience, but they also bring their critical thinking skills and larger perspectives.
 Finally, Bath-Scheel said: “The more diversity we can put into a cohort, the more our students learn.
 Their patients will be from a variety of backgrounds and perspectives.”

 Want more information?

 If you want to know more about becoming an occupational therapist, you can contact the admission counselor David Hengst at 262.243.4397 or firstname.lastname@example.org.
 He is equipped to answer your questions and connect you to the information you need.
-Otherwise, feel free to visit us here to learn about your options.